basp-group/RI-measurement-operator/pyutils/ReadMe.md

        "nominal_pixelsize"     %  scalar; maximum pixel size (in arcsec), corresponding to nominal resolution of the observations
 ```
    - `pyutils/vla_sims/png/`: plots of the simulated uv-coverages  saved in `.png` file (for information only).

+ The script  `sim_vla_ms.py` is an example.
+The user is encouraged to tailor if needed.

 ### Example
-Multiple sampling patterns can be generated at once using the argument `-n`
+Multiple sampling patterns can be generated at once using the argument `-n`.

 From the terminal launch:
 ```bash
     python3 sim_vla_ms.py -n 1